floydhub/floyd-docs/docs/guides/data/modify_data.md

 Here a list of Frequently Asked Questions about FloydHub Modify Data.

-### Can I use a different type of machine/environment when modify data?
+### Can I use a different type of machine/environment when modifying data?

-...
+No, you can only use the default machine (standard cpu machine) and environment (Tensorflow) to modify datasets.
+The modify dataset workflow is only meant for downloading new files and moving files around.
+If you wish to do processing on your datasets, you should use a full [workspace](../workspace.md).

 ### Can I automatize this process from the CLI?

-...
+No, this is currently a manual process and you need to use the browser to modify your dataset.

 ### I have accidentaly closed the Workspace related to a Modify Data session, and I'm not able to retrieve it from the web Dashboard, what can I do?

-...
+Your workspace will automatically timeout due to inactivity.
+But if you are not sure, please contact us via support and we can fix it for you.